programmierbar/fasttrack/readme.md

 ## Play Store commands

-Fasttrack provides a set of commands to control the release of apps against the Google PlayStore.
+fasttrack provides a set of commands to control the release of apps against the Google Play Store.
 These commands can be addressed by calling fasttrack with the `playstore` or `ps` sub command.
 To get a list of all sub commands available on the `playstore` command, call the command with the `--help` option.
 ```shell